Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

-The results are reported in Table \ref{tabnyuv2}, where we evaluate the performance of each algorithm on three task: segmentation, depth estimation and surface normal prediction.
-We repeat each algorithm with 3 different random seeds and report the mean performance in this table.
-Compared with the independent training results, it's obvious that the depth estimation largely benefits from the joint multi-task training process, yet the surface normal prediction suffers from the inter-task interference.
-The MTAN play as the baseline model in this experiment, and we compare the proposed DR-MGF with representative gradient de-conflict approaches \cite{javaloy2021rotograd,yu2020gradient,liu2021conflict,navon2022multi}.
-The results show that DR-MGF achieves the best segmentation accuracy and depth-estimation performance, besides, the other task interference on the surface normal prediction is remarkably alleviated.
-DR-MGF achieves the best overall performance with the lowest $\Delta m=-8.39$.
+We evaluate the performance of each algorithm on three tasks: semantic segmentation, depth estimation and surface normal prediction.
+We repeat each method with 3 random seeds and the results are reported in Table \ref{tabnyuv2}.
+Compared with the single-task baseline, depth estimation benefits significantly from multi-task training process, while surface normal prediction suffers from inter-task interference.
+DR-MGF is designed to alleviate the gradient conflict problem of MONs, and enhance the performance of all tasks simultaneously.
+As demonstrated in Table \ref{tabnyuv2}, the interference of other tasks on surface normal prediction is notably reduced by DR-MGF, and DR-MGF achieves the best performance on the other two tasks at the same time.
+The results show that DR-MGF achieves the best overall performance with the lowest $\Delta m \%= -8.39$.